oicr-gsi/shesmu/implementation.md

 types.
 A `Type` object can be constructed either by knowing the JVM name for a class, or by using `Type.getType(Foo.class)` where _Foo_ is the class.

+If you require a type as part of your configuration, `Imyhat` can be serialised and unserialised by Jackson with JSON-enhanced descriptors.
+See [types in the language description](language.md#types).

 In JSON documents, Shesmu types must be converted to the more limited types available.
 Again, there is a type erasure, so the Shesmu `Imyhat` type is necessary to convert a JSON document back into an interpretable format.